 In 2015, the average life expectancy in Australia was 82.45.
 This places Australia with a World Life Expectancy ranking of four.
 The Australian quality of life is on the rise, with life expectancy continuing to rise thanks to advancements in vital sectors such as health care.
 Note that socio-economic factors including income, race and living conditions will impact life expectancy.

-Trinity Institute (Australia) is located in Sydney, and delivers you world class education and a wonderful Australian lifestyle.
-Our business, marketing and communication courses will open new opportunities in your chosen career path.
+Trinity Institute (Australia) is located in Parramatta, a vibrant and multicultural hub and a fast-growing area for Sydney.
+Trinity Institute (Australia) delivers world class education in a wonderful Australian lifestyle location.
+Our business, marketing and trade courses will open new opportunities in your chosen career path.